·

 Spawning beds exposed by falling water level.

 Some of the fastest action for bluegills occurs when they are spawning.
 Locally, spawning activity tends to occur when water temperature reaches around 65 degrees F but this may vary some in different bodies of water.
 In our local waters spawning activity may start to occur as early as mid-April in some waters or as late as Memorial Day in others.
 Fish may spawn multiple times through late summer and early fall but peak spawning activity locally usually occurs with the first cycle in late spring.
 Male bluegill are very protective of their nests and will aggressively attack any fly that comes close.
 Bluegill spawning beds can be discerned by the saucer shaped depressions in flat areas that can often be seen in shallow clear water.
 In water with less visibility these beds may be revealed as slightly light-colored patches on the bottom.
-Bed groupings or colonies can consist of a hand full of individuals or if conditions are right, groupings of hundreds of beds.
+Bed groupings or colonies can consist of a hand full of individuals or if conditions are right, collections of hundreds of beds.
 The largest bluegill tend to spawn at deeper than smaller, younger fish; but, due to their aggressiveness these larger bluegill tend to be caught by casual anglers most often during the late spring spawning period.
 Experienced bluegill anglers can find the larger fish throughout the year.

 A redear sunfish caught fly fishing with a popper from San Diego are lake.